January 2020 Yojana:- Download PDF Here

 - Dedicated to the voters of the country, the Day is utilized to spread awareness among voters for promoting informed participation in the electoral process.

-- Mandate for universal equal suffrage emanates from Article 326 of the Constitution.
+- A mandate for universal equal suffrage emanates from Article 326 of the Constitution.
 The Mandate was further enhanced with the Constitution (Sixty-first Amendment) Act, 1988 that reduced the voting age to 18 years.

 National Voter’s Day 2020:

-- Theme for NVD 2020 is ‘Electoral Literacy for Stronger Democracy’.
+- The theme for NVD 2020 is ‘Electoral Literacy for Stronger Democracy’.

 - This year marks an important milestone in the history of Indian democracy as Election Commission of India (ECI) completes 70 years of its journey.